 Though she recognized some herbs from her Gathering Hut venture with Laurel, she only chose ones Dara had taught her were edible.
 She used the herbs' fragrances to help her know which to pick.
 While collecting the herbs, she planned out her soup, hoping it would be as good as the one she and Dara had made together a few days earlier.

 “Something smells good,” said Sadie's dad, as he entered the kitchen from the patio.
 He stopped at the island beside Sadie and looked over the herbs she was arranging.

 “I found them by the waterfall,” said Sadie.
 “Dara taught me a recipe I could use them in.”

-Gordon ran his left hand through his short brown hair and glanced toward the dining room window; Abigail and Laurel were engrossed in a conversation on the patio. the unreadable expression he had at the airport returned to his face. his right hand tightened its grip on his empty coffee mug; Sadie noticed a faint white line appear on his light beige skin.
+Gordon ran his left hand through his short brown hair and glanced toward the dining room window.
+Abigail and Laurel were engrossed in a conversation on the patio.
+The unreadable expression he had at the airport returned to his face.
+His right hand tightened its grip on his empty coffee mug and Sadie noticed a faint white line appear on his light beige skin.

 “Dad,” she began, gently, “when Laurel and I were little, you told us the lines on your ear were from a dog bite.”